• Skip to primary navigation

 Almond Flour Flatbread Ingredients being mixed into a batter.

-Step Two - Spread On Baking Sheet
+Step 2: Spread on Baking Sheet

 Flatbread batter spread roughly on a parchment lined baking sheet.

-Step Three - Bake
+Step 3: Bake

 A half-eaten piece of flatbread on a plate full of crumbs, a swirl of beetroot hummus and a butter knife.